Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

-Firstly, adopting a large-scale LLM, such as calling an API, for direct inference is not feasible for RSs due to its large computational latency.
-The response latency of LLM API is 5-6 seconds, which does not meet the real-time requirement of RSs typically demanding a response latency of within 100ms.
+Firstly, adopting LLM for direct inference is not feasible for RSs due to its large computational latency.
+The response latency of LLM API is 4-6 seconds, which does not meet the real-time requirement of RSs typically demanding a response latency of within 100ms.
+Even if we finetune a relatively small LLM, such as TALLRec based on LLaMa2-7B, its inference latency is still close to 1s, which is unbearable for industrial scenarios.
 Secondly, both acceleration methods of KAR achieve an inference time within 100ms, satisfying the low latency requirement.
-Importantly, if we employ the approach of prestoring reasoning and factual augmented vectors, \ie, $\text{KAR}_{w/o\,apt}$, the actual inference time is nearly the same with that of the backbone model.
+Importantly, if we employ the approach of prestoring reasoning and factual augmented vectors, \ie, $\text{KAR}_{w/o\,apt}$, the actual inference time is nearly the same as that of the backbone model.
 This demonstrates the effectiveness of our proposed KAR and acceleration strategies.